beshu-tech/readonlyrest-docs/elasticsearch.md

 **PRO TIP**: If you are a subscriber of the [PRO](https://readonlyrest.com/pro.html) or [Enterprise](https://readonlyrest.com/pro.html) Kibana plugin, you can edit and refresh the settings through a GUI.
 For more on this, see the [documentation for ReadonlyREST plugin for Kibana](kibana.md).

 ## Installing
+It's sufficient to install ReadonlyREST plugin **only in the nodes that expose the HTTP interface** (port 9200).
+For example, if you have a 9 nodes cluster and you need to secure Kibana (or Logstash), you could leave the existing cluster nodes alone, and run a dedicated instance of Elasticsearch (without data, or master eligibility) with ReadonlyREST installed.
+Then you can securely connect Kibana (or Logstash) to it.

+**EXCEPTION** if you use the `filter` or `fields` rule, you need to install ReadonlyREST plugin in all the data nodes.

 To install ReadonlyREST plugin for Elasticsearch:

 1. **Obtain the build**: From the [official download page](https://readonlyrest.com/download.html).
 Select your Elasticsearch version and send yourself a link to the compatible ReadonlyREST zip file.